IT infrastructure intelligence: from multicloud to hybrid cloud

 Managed services platform and automating the network with intent

-All these evolutions will drive the need to get more agility from the infrastructure – and create demand for automation and analytics skills.
+All these evolutions will drive the need to get more agility from the infrastructure intelligence – and create demand for automation and analytics skills.

 In 2020, artificial intelligence and machine learning will play an increasing role in improving performance and optimizing the network environment.
 Intent-based networking uses analytics to deliver visibility and awareness of network performance, and automated orchestration enhances agility across the infrastructure – from the campus through the WAN and into the data center or cloud.